TECHNICAL WHITE PAPER

 - LLMs extract semantics, propose finite domains, identify ambiguity, explain counterexamples, and suggest graph repairs.

-mdd-engineperforms heavyweight compilation and verification.mddis the lightweight deterministic traversal CLI for agents using prebuilt verified bundles.
+mdd-engineperforms heavyweight compilation and verification.mdd-agentorchestrates replayable generation, review, source-grounding, verification, bundling, and runtime traversal lanes.mddis the lightweight deterministic traversal CLI for agents using prebuilt verified bundles.

-MDD reframes autonomous software development as a pipeline of source-backed graph abstraction, state-space verification, path solving, semantic proof, proof-carrying compilation, and deterministic runtime traversal.
+MDD reframes autonomous software development and domain-knowledge operationalization as a pipeline of source-backed graph abstraction, knowledge refinement, state-space checking, bounded path solving, explicit proof obligations, evidence-carrying compilation, and deterministic runtime traversal.

 1. Core Thesis

-Mermaid diagrams are the first auditable abstraction from source documents.
-LLMs provide semantic interpretation.
-Deterministic tools verify the consequences of that interpretation.
+Mermaid diagrams are the first auditable abstraction from source reality.
+LLMs provide semantic interpretation against linked evidence.
+Deterministic tools verify the consequences, hashes, selectors, and traversal constraints of that interpretation.

 The core split is: